akhil-g/-An-Efficient-Model-in-Deep-Learning-for-Eye-Disease-Detection/README.md

 2. Prepare your dataset (fundus images and OCT scans).

-3. Explore the notebooks in `notebooks/` for data analysis and model development.

-4. Train your deep learning model using the chosen architecture.
+3. Train your deep learning model using the chosen architecture.

-5. Evaluate model performance and interpret predictions.
+4. Evaluate model performance and interpret predictions.

 ## Acknowledgments

 We thank the open-source community for sharing eye disease datasets and research.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---